sidney-eliot/3d-artists-handbook/content/theory/glossary.md

 > - Softens the overall lighting in your scene
 > - Adds depth
 > - Can be used as a budget [[glossary#Ray Tracing|ray traced]] occlusion
-> - Requires high resolution light maps to look good
+> - Requires high-resolution light maps to look good

 |Ambient Occlusion Off|Ambient Occlusion On|
 |:-:|:-:|